 I’m starting her 30-day action plan, to help me work through the ideas and steps in her book.
 Some of these are simple, like trying a statement earring, while others involve more thinking or planning, like choosing five words that describe my style or creating a digital inspiration board.

 And slowly, I want to revamp my wardrobe.
 I’d love to plan a few shopping trips with some friends who have better fashion sense than I do, but Worthy of Wearing has definitely given me some food for thought as I think about what I need for my wardrobe, what I want to wear, and what I like to wear.
 Previously, I would have walked into a store with little planning other than “find new clothes.”
 Now, I’m starting to create a plan for that shopping trip, thanks to Nicole’s style, wardrobe, and budget tips.
+Currently, my typical go-to outfit is a pair of jeans with a nice top—but I’d like to vary that a bit with different trendy jeans and nicer tops that fit better and reflect my taste better.

 “Worthy of Wearing is a fascinating read that threads beauty, fashion, self worth and dignity together.
 Nicole offers practical how to’s regarding fashion and beauty without neglecting the interior beauty of the soul.
 Worthy of Wearing will revolutionize how you look at fashion and yourself.
 And if you’ve ever said, “I don’t know how…” about fashion or beauty, Nicole gives you the step-by-step answer.
 I loved every page of this book!” ~ Leah Darrow, author of The Other Side of Beauty